zlsdnflanjkasnk/taskbox/README.md

 # Command to run the app on port 8083
 CMD ["yarn", "storybook", "--port", "8083"]

+# build image
+build image with errors

+# resolve yarn compatibility problem
+change the yarn version of packagemanager in package.json to 1.22.22 to match the global version

 # resolve the problem that storybook tries to use a linux function which is not compatible with windows browsers
 ENV CI=true

-# resolve another compatity problem
-change the yarn version of packagemanager in package.json to 1.22.22 to match the global version

-# build image
+# re-build image
-build image of the project
+re-build image of the project

 # build container
 build container with name: bao_yuwei_coding_assignment12 on port 8083

 # run container
-container runs on port 8083 successfully
+container runs successfully on port 8083